Yokosuka D4Y Suisei: Surviving aircraft

-A restored D4Y1 (serial 4316) is located at the Yasukuni Jinja Yūshūkan shrine in Tokyo.
+In 1988, a restored D4Y1 (serial 4316) was donated to the Yasukuni Shrine Yūshūkan Museum in Tokyo, where it remains on display.
+The wreck was recovered from Colonia Airfield on Yap Island and restored at Kisarazu Air Field from 1979 to 1980.

 An engineless D4Y3 was recovered from Babo Airfield, Indonesia in 1991.
 It was acquired and restored to non-flying status by the Planes of Fame Air Museum in Chino, California.
 It was restored to represent a radial engined D4Y3, using an American Pratt & Whitney R-1830 engine.
 The engine is in running condition and can be started to demonstrate ground running and taxiing of the aircraft.